Millennium Dome at dusk - QA Photos/NMEC

 The projects already announced include:

-Living on the Line: linking people and places on the Prime Meridian from Grimsby to Ghana.
-An education project developed by Oxfam to deepen understanding and bridge the differences between the developed and developing world.
+Living on the Line: linking people and places on the from Grimsby to Ghana.
+An education project developed by to deepen understanding and bridge the differences between the developed and developing world.

 Our Town’s Story: the history of a different town or region will be told every day in The Dome.
 Children, students and people of all ages will be invited to develop the story of their town using performing and visual arts and creative technology.